danvk/dds.js/README.md

 ## Development

-To iterate on the demo, install its dependencies and start an http server:
+To iterate on the demo, first install its dependencies:

     npm install

-    ./node_modules/.bin/http-server
+then generate browser-friendly code and start an http-server

+    npm run watch
+    npm run http-server

 and open up `http://localhost:8080/bridge.html`.